 Findings of waste can be based on a spouse intentionally damaging or losing community property, making significant withdrawals from a retirement or other account without the other party’s knowledge, and without an accounting for the expenditures, or spending community funds on an extra-marital affair or illegal drugs.
 A decrease in the value of a community asset (like a house or a business), if caused by a spouse’s destruction, fraud, or “abnormal” actions, may also be considered waste.

 If you are the spouse claiming that waste occurred, it is initially your burden to show that, on its face, such spending appears to meet the legal definition of waste.
 If you are able to do so, it becomes your spouse’s burden to show that the spending was not waste.
 Your spouse can meet this burden by showing that the monies were spent for the benefit of the community (for example, paying community debts) and with your approval, or the spending was not excessive or abnormal based on the historical spending habits or lifestyle of your family.

 To give you an idea of what this might look like, consider a case where one spouse sold the other spouse’s clothes at a garage sale.
 The court ruled that the sale of the clothes was waste and ordered the holder of the garage sale to pay to replace all of the clothing sold.

 The golden rule in a divorce is to beware of vengeful actions and account for your spending if you are using community accounts.
 You want to be very careful to avoid a claim of waste made against you.

-Contact us at Hallier Lawrence for more information.
+Contact us at Hallier Stearns PLC for more information.
 We are a dedicated family law practice and will give your case the time, energy, and expertise it deserves.